 Learn about MetricSets in APM π

-MetricSets are specific to Splunk APM, but Monitoring MetricSets are similar to the metric time-series used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
+MetricSets are specific to Splunk APM, but Monitoring MetricSets are similar to the metric time series used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
 See the following Monitoring MetricSets section for more information.

 Troubleshooting MetricSets π